 Whomever you choose to pass down your assets to, you should keep the following things in mind during the beneficiary designation process:

-- Ask for copies of all beneficiary forms, and keep them all in one place, with your other estate planning documents.
+- Ask for copies of all beneficiary forms, or print off beneficiary confirmations online, and keep them all in one place, with your other estate planning documents.
 This can help you make sure you are being consistent when designating beneficiaries.

 - Check regularly with your bank or broker to ensure that what’s on file is current and correct.